rjsmith1999/IMMERSE/_pages/log.md

 * **Monday**:
   - Found the bug in crc_latch logic.
 I was dumb, and put a bit in the wrong place in a multi-bit wire.
 After opening up the project in simulation it became obvious what I did.
+  - Seems to be working good on the zc706.
+Unfortunatly there is some bug causing fault injection to not work on the zedboard.
+The old scrubber works fine, but the new code with the srvcli stuff breaks things. (but only on the zedboard)
   - _TODO:_
     - Finish updating both projects to use the patched ip
       - Write hardware zed